ahmednooor/ridiculously_slow_huffman_encoder/README.md

 > start from `interface.py` in `huffman_encoder/` if you want to read the source

 ### meta
-> this proj ain't worthy of any meta

 > do whatever you want